JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kmp-ci-tutorial.md

 ### Build the iOS simulator application

-To avoid configuring signing, this job targets iOS simulator.
+This job targets the iOS Simulator to avoid having to properly sign the app.
 The application is built using `xcodebuild`:

 1. Check out the repository to build the application from.